 - Share the content to your Story to publish it immediately.

-Schedule a Story with the Facebook Business Suite app
+Schedule a Story with the Meta Business Suite

 If you’d prefer to schedule content in advance, use the Business Suite app instead.
-Here’s how:
+You can use either the desktop version or the mobile app.

-- Open the Business Suite app and select your Instagram account.
+- Open the Business Suite app and select the right account.

 - Click the blue plus icon at the bottom of the screen, and tap Story.